 If you want to bring boring content to life, it’s all about using visuals, quick headlines, and breaking apart your content.
 This is simply one of the best ways to get your point across, while also making it easier for your audience to consume and stay engaged.

-With more people using mobile devices and focused on visuals in social media, this is how content creation and marketing needs to be approached as attention spans continue to drop.
+With more people using mobile devices and focusing on visuals in social media, this is how content creation and marketing need to be approached as attention spans continue to drop.

 Srish Agrawal, Srish.com

 When publishing content on our site or to be shared on social media, we like to focus on infographics and visual graphs.